Officials: Commander wanted by int’l court killed in Libya

 Al-Werfalli was wanted by the ICC for his alleged role in executing or ordering the executions of 33 captives in the eastern city of Benghazi in 2016 and 2017.
 The ICC says the executions were filmed and posted on social media.

-No group immediately claimed responsibility of the attack, which underscored the fragility of the conflict-stricken country.
+No group immediately claimed responsibility for the attack, which underscored the fragility of the conflict-stricken country.
+It comes after a transitional government took power last week with the job of leading the country out of years of war and to elections, scheduled for December.

-Following the attack, heavy security was deployed as tensions heightened in Benghazi, with residents across the city saying they heard gun shots.
+Following the attack, there was a heightened presence of security forces in Benghazi, with residents across the city saying they heard gun shots.

 Since 2011, Libya has descended into chaos and has become a haven for Islamic militants and armed groups.